Click to look over the volunteer frequently asked questions.

 If being a literacy tutor does not sound right for you at this time, there are other ways you can get involved.
 You'll meet other committed people, have fun, and make a lasting, immediate difference in people's lives.

 We'll find an opportunity that fits your interests and time constraints.
-Options include, but are not limited to, assistance with childcare, preparing and serving snacks or meals for students, welcoming and registering students before class, marketing and student outreach, helping with student records and filing, translating classroom materials, and help with special events.
+Options include, but are not limited to, assistance with childcare, preparing and serving snacks or meals for students, welcoming and registering students before class, marketing and student outreach, helping with student records and filing, translating classroom materials, and helping with special events.

 Have a special skill and want to help improve literacy in an innovative way?